Videomancer

 - Connect an RGB SoG component source to the Multi-format Analog inputs

-- Set ANALOG VIDEO IN to RGB SoG
+- Set Analog In Mode to RGB SoG

 1V RGB + Sync in